 Yet the most difficult of all is carrying out the actionsAnd yet, the most difficult of all is carrying out the actions.
-It is one thing to learn how a Jew should live according to the Torah, and something else altogether to implement that into one's life.
-We may know in our heart that something is true and yet not live our daily life in accordance with those feelings.
-Yet this is the reason for that order.
-For if we can focus on strengthening our beliefs then we will be better able to work on the sincerity in our speech which will then lead to a stronger commitment in our ability to live our lives properly.
+It is one thing to learn how a Jew should live according to the Torah, and something else altogether to implement that into one’s life.
+We may know in our heart that something is true, and yet not live our daily life in accordance with those feelings.
+This is the reason for that order.
+For if we can focus on strengthening our beliefs, then we will be better able to work on the sincerity in our speech, which will then lead to a stronger commitment in our ability to live our lives properly.

 Perhaps, with a stronger foundation in the first five commandments and my relationship to G‑d, this will carry through to my human relationships.
 Aren’t we all created in G‑d’s image?
 If I am more sincere in my actions towards G‑d, will I then nurture a greater appreciation for all He has given me and have less need to be jealous of others?

 Through this literary analysis, we discover a very deep lesson from the Torah.
-When it comes to our relationship with G‑d, we need to work on our belief so that we can control our speech which will help to refine our actions.
-This will then further control our actions towards other people which will help to control our speech and refine our thoughts and beliefs about ourselves.
+When it comes to our relationship with G‑d, we need to work on our belief so that we can control our speech, which will help to refine our actions.
+This will then further control our actions towards other people, which will help to control our speech, as well as refine our thoughts and beliefs about ourselves.
 This is what it is all about.
 We cannot respect and treat one another properly unless we respect and care about ourselves, and we can only truly care about ourselves when we recognize that we were created for a reason and that we need to have a relationship with our Creator.